-Optimum Utilization of Infrastructure
+Educational Resources Optimum Utilization of Infrastructure

-• The infrastructure facilities are made available to the student for their maximum utilization. e.g. Extended hours for computer center and library, sharing of facilities for interdisciplinary and multidisciplinary Programmes.
+- : Educational materials and resources offered freely and openly for anyone to use and under some licenses to re-mix, improve and redistribute. - Organogram - : The infrastructure facilities are made available to the student for their maximum utilization. e.g. Extended hours for computer center and library, sharing of facilities for interdisciplinary and multidisciplinary Programmes. - Organogram - : Organogram is the word, a diagram that shows the structure of an organization and the relationships between the relative ranks of its part and position/ job.

-Organogram

-• Organogram is the word, a diagram that shows the structure of an organization and the relationships between the relative ranks of its part and position/ job.
 It is also known as Organisational Structure.